rlouf/mcx/docs/source/index.rst

 Features
 ========

-* The HMC and empirical HMC algorithms;
+* The HMC and empirical HMC algorithms with Stan warmup;
 * A dozen distributions;
 * Batch sampling;
 * Iterative sampling for more complex workflows;